nikitavoloboev/data/macOS/apps/2do.md

 ![](https://i.imgur.com/QuBsexM.png)

+I use 2Do only for personal tasks.
+Team & project tasks are done on [GitHub](../../open-source/github/github.md).

 ## Managing tasks with tags

 My main way of managing tasks is with **tags**.
 This lets me give scope to the task I want to complete and lets me filter through the many thousands of tasks I have in my **Inbox**.